-The National Household Travel Survey (NHTS) is a periodic national survey, to assist transportation planners and policy makers who need comprehensive data on travel and transportation patterns in the United States.
+The National Household Travel Survey (NHTS) is a periodic national survey used to assist transportation planners and policy makers who need comprehensive data on travel and transportation patterns in the United States.
 The 2016 survey is currently in the field and will be completed by April of 2017.
-It is being collected by FHWA, in coordination with a private firm who conducts travel surveys across the country.
+It is being collected by FHWA in coordination with a private firm who conducts travel surveys across the country.
 The latest downloadable NHTS data set is from 2009.

 In addition to the 2017 NHTS data, the NHTS website also contains previous survey data from the 2009 and 2001 NHTS, and the former Nationwide Personal Transportation Surveys (NPTS) of 1983, 1990, and 1995.